 Generally, though, if you suspect fleas, the most important thing you can do is to treat your dog and any other pets in your home with a veterinary recommended product, says O’Bell.
 “These products are, broadly speaking, very safe and highly effective.”

 Your veterinarian may suggest a dual attack plan to address both adult fleas and flea eggs.
 Tablets or chews containing a chemical compound like nitenpyram function as a fast-acting insecticide that kills adult fleas.
-These products will only last for 1 day, however, so it is important to also use a flea preventive that is long-acting and will kill multiple life stages of fleas, from eggs to adults.
-There are veterinary approved flea preventives that last from one to six months to ensure that any new fleas that jump onto your dog are quickly killed.
-Products with insect growth regulators (IGRs), an insecticide that prevents flea eggs from maturing are available for dogs in oral and topical form.
+These products will only last for one day, however, so it is important to also use a flea preventive that is long-acting and will kill multiple life stages of fleas, from eggs to adults.
+There are veterinary approved flea preventives that last from one to three months to ensure that any new fleas that jump onto your dog are quickly killed.
+Products with insect growth regulators (IGRs), an insecticide that prevents flea eggs from maturing, are available for dogs in oral and topical form.
+Prescription flea medication is generally much more effective and safer than over-the-counter products.

 Ask your veterinarian if giving your dog a lukewarm bath might be beneficial.
 There are dog shampoos on the market formulated to kill fleas, as well as calm irritated, itchy skin with ingredients like oatmeal.